Bharavi: Work

 Bharavi's only known work is Kirātārjunīya, an eighteen canto epic poem, the story for which comes from the Mahābhārata.
 Kirātārjunīya "is regarded to be the most powerful poem in the Sanskrit language".
-A. K. Warder considers it the "most perfect epic available to us", over Aśvaghoṣa's Buddhacarita, noting his greater force of expression, with more concentration and polish in every detail.
+A. K. Warder considers it the "most perfect epic available to us", over Aśvaghoṣa's Buddhacharita, noting his greater force of expression, with more concentration and polish in every detail.
 Despite using extremely difficult language and rejoicing in the finer points of Sanskrit grammar, he achieves conciseness and directness.
 His alliteration, "crisp texture of sound", and choice of metre closely correspond to the narrative.

 His poetry is characterised by its intricate styles and ethereal expressions.
 Like Kalidasa for his similes (upamā) and Daṇḍin for his wordplay (padalālityam), Bharavi is known for his "weight of meaning" (arthagauravam).

 It is thought that Bharavi's Kiratarjuniya influenced the 8th century CE poet Magha's Shishupala Vadha.